AndreiSobo/web_app/README.md

 ```

 #### **Stopping Local Function**
-To stop the background function:
+To stop the background function or any process that uses this port:
 ```bash
 lsof -ti:7071 | xargs kill -9
 ```